-We generally see Top of Search placements delivering higher click-through rates (CTR) and conversion rates, which means you can afford to bid relatively higher on those specific placements while still remaining efficient.
-However a $20.00 bid may be entirely sustainable, hence the importance of doing your due diligence when leveraging each of these settings in tandem.
+We generally see Top of Search placements delivering higher click-through rates (CTR) and conversion rates, which affords you to bid relatively higher on those specific placements while still remaining efficient.
+However a $20.00 bid may be entirely sustainable, hence the importance of doing your due diligence when leveraging each of these Amazon ads bidding strategies in tandem.

 In this instance, conversion rates will expectedly increase as the shopper is more likely to purchase your product after clicking on an ad.
 By increasing your bids based on the elevated conversion rate, you ensure that your products remain more competitive in the auction, which will likely translate into greater visibility, higher placements, and more sales.

-Ultimately, bid adjustments need to be made regularly to ensure you’re not over- or under-spending on your ads.
+Ultimately, bid adjustments need to be made regularly to ensure you’re not over- or under-spending on your Amazon bids.

 At a minimum, bids should be adjusted whenever there is a statistically significant change in any of the primary inputs (i.e. average order value, conversion rate, etc.).

-The challenge for anyone selling on Amazon is that this occurs daily making it extremely difficult for any individual to manually manage bids while also optimizing every other underlying component of an account.
-Therefore, machine learning and automation are essential for running successful advertising campaigns on Amazon.
+The challenge for anyone selling on Amazon is that this occurs daily, making it extremely difficult for any individual to manually manage bids while also optimizing every other underlying component of an account.
+Therefore, machine learning, automation, and Amazon keyword bidding tools are essential for running successful advertising campaigns.

 Teikametrics Flywheel removes the onerous manual labor of bid calculation.
 The software algorithmically optimizes bids based on your campaign goals.
 Never calculate another Amazon ad bid again.